Skip to content

 If a horse is fast – really fast – hundreds, even millions of dollars in prize money can be potentially earned.

-Often, the pedigree of a horse, particularly the sire of a stallion, has the greatest impact as far as a horse can go to the auction or at a private sale.
+Often, the pedigree of a horse, particularly the sire of a stallion, has the greatest impact on whether a horse can be sent at auction or at a private sale.

 10. Gypsy horse